kennywall/import-test/_posts/2010-06-08-impermanence-and-the-cloud.md

 domain: apievangelist.com
 image: http://tapchisonghuong.com.vn/Image/Image/buddha-cloud.jpg
 ---
-{% include JB/setup %}<p>I was reminded today that nothing is permanent in the cloud.
+{% include JB/setup %}I was reminded today that nothing is permanent in the cloud.
 I accidentally terminated my primary database instance running on Amazon EC2.
 319 databases, 100 GB of data running on SQL Server 2008.
 I was removing 2 decommissioned server instances, I selected both of them and clicked terminate.
 About 60 seconds later I started getting alerts that my web sites are down.
 I refreshed my Amazon Console and saw that my primary database instance was terminating.
 5 hours later I have everything restored.
 Another four hours of cleanup and testing we are almost back to normal.
 In cloud computing nothing is permanent.
 Your GMail account could disappear at any moment.
 Your cloud provider could be acquired and shut-down.
 Your Amazon EC2 instance could get accidentally shut down.